 The redirect attachment pages option is turned on by default.
 Attachment pages are low text pages, and it is highly recommended to redirect them because it will improve your overall SEO score.

 Click on the ‘Save and Continue’ button to move on to the next step.

-Finally, if you are using the PRO features of the plugin, then you’ll be asked to enter your license key.
-You can find this information under your account on the All in One SEO for WordPress website.
+Finally, if you are using the PRO features of the plugin, then you will be asked to enter your license key.
+You can find this information in your account on the All in One SEO for WordPress website.

 Congratulations, you have successfully installed and set up the All in One SEO for WordPress plugin on your website.
 You are now ready to take full advantage of this incredibly powerful SEO tool to grow your business.